What is the difference between a condition and an impairment?

 What if my condition improves after my license is suspended?

-You can contact DMV to find out what your reinstatement requirements are.
+You can contact the DMV Driver Safety Unit at (503) 945-5083 to find out what your reinstatement requirements are.
 In some cases, you need to request a Medical Report form, which you will need to have your doctor complete.
 DMV's Medical Determination Officer will review the updated medical information to determine if you are medically qualified to regain driving privileges.
 In some cases, you may need to take a vision, knowledge test, and behind-the-wheel drive test to get your driving privileges reinstated.